 Note: This information does NOT relate to the Torres Strait Prawn Fishery

 What is a Vessel Monitoring System?

 A Vessel Monitoring System (VMS) unit is fitted to a boat and uses International Maritime Satellite (INMARSAT) communications to communicate information such as the boat’s location, course and speed.
-The VMS unit also has functions such as a built in distress alarm system.

 How was this decision made?

 The Protected Zone Joint Authority (PZJA) has made the decision to implement VMS following consultation with the tropical lobster working group, the hand collectables working group and the finfish working group.
 All working groups supported the introduction of VMS.
 The Australian Fisheries Management Authority (AFMA) is managing the implementation, monitoring and management of VMS.